micky008/CakePHP-2-Smarty-3-Helper-Plugin/README.md

 I have tested this with CakePHP 2.4 and above, but should work with little modification with anything above 2.x.

+If a `.tpl` file does not exist, it will fallback and look for a ctp file to render.

 ## Installation

 #### Smarty 3